 The Seasonal Energy Efficiency Ratio (SEER) is the degree of your air conditioner’s or heat pump’s cooling efficiency.
 The major difference between SEER ratings and EER ratings is that SEER is a measurement of an air conditioner’s efficiency over the entire cooling season, rather than its efficiency at a set temperature level.
 Like the EER ratings, higher the SEER ratings mean better energy efficiency.
 More energy efficiency equals more money savings and a lower impact on the environment.
 If you have an older air conditioner, the SEER rating could be as low as 8, while newer, more efficient models range from ratings of 13 – 23.

 Of course you’ll find more acronyms and unfamiliar jargon when you are researching your air conditioner replacement, but you’ll be a lot more informed by understanding these terms.
-If you have any questions about terminology you come across in your research or if you need help with your air conditioner replacement, call Bell Air Conditioning Inc. in Belton at 254-307-9572.
+If you have any questions about terminology you come across in your research or if you need help with your air conditioner replacement, call Bell Air Conditioning Inc in Temple/Belton at 254-307-9572.